Plan a Vacation to Utah National Parks in January

 Zion National Park in January

-Zion National Park in January is epic, especially if it snows!
+We love our trips to Zion National Park in January, especially if it snows!
 The highs are usually around 50 degrees and the lows hover around 25 degrees Fahrenheit.
+Typically you will not see a lot snow at Zion in the lower elevations, but be prepared any storms that may roll through.

-All four Zion National Park scenic drives are open to cars in January.
+All four Zion National Park scenic drives are open to cars during the month of January.
+The two exceptions are New Year’s Day and MLK weekend – the Zion National Park shuttle will be running during those times.
 The Zion Canyon road is a 6.5-mile drive that you can take to see breathtaking views and rock formations at your own pace.

 Utah Travel Guides & Maps